Tanwar-Aastha/Tanwar-Aastha/README.md

 # 👋 Hi, I'm Aastha Tanwar

 Greetings from my GitHub!
-I'm an aspiring data scientist with a background in microbiology and bioinformatics.
+I'm data engineer Trainee with a background in microbiology and bioinformatics.
 My passion is using **machine learning**, **data science**, and developing scalable backend systems to drive **data-driven innovations** and use data to solve real-world problems.

 <!--## 🌟 About Me